MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 1. All the areas/assets/items are shown by default on this screen and user can pick any area/asset/item to start the inspection.

-1. On selecting any of the area/asset/item type by the menu, the list of the areas/assets/items will be filtered based on the type selected.
+1. On selecting any of the area/asset/item types by the menu, the list of the areas/assets/items will be filtered based on the type selected.

-1. On selecting any of the area/asset/item it is stored in the **gblSelectedLocation** global variable.
-If there's only one checklist associated to the type then the checklist is stored in **gblSelectedChecklist** global variable instead.
+1. On selecting any of the area/asset/item, it is stored in the **gblSelectedLocation** global variable.
+If there's only one checklist associated to the type, then the checklist is stored in **gblSelectedChecklist** global variable instead.

-1. The associated checklist steps of **gblSelectedChecklist** global variable is collected into the **colFormChecklistSteps** collection.
+1. The associated checklist steps of gblSelectedChecklist global variable are collected into the **colFormChecklistSteps** collection.

 1. Based on the number of associated checklists for the **gblSelectedLocation** global variable, the app takes to either the Forms screen in case if there are more than one checklist for the type the **gblSelectedLocation** global variable is associated to, or takes to the Overview screen if there's only one checklist.